Reading time: 4 minutes

 Advice is offered on a scaled basis, beginning with simple advice over the phone about your account, the range of investment options it offers, contribution strategies, how to choose the most appropriate insurance cover and nominating beneficiaries.

-At the top of the scale, some funds offer access to comprehensive financial advice from licenced financial planners on a fee-for-service basis.
+At the top of the scale, some funds offer access to comprehensive financial advice from licensed financial planners on a fee-for-service basis.

-In some cases, the fee for advice may be deductible from your super account balance.
+In many cases, the fee for advice is deductible from your super account balance.

 Insurance